RealFakeSoof/WiLYSearch/README.md

 [![Docker Image CI](https://github.com/Ahwxorg/LibreY/actions/workflows/docker-image.yml/badge.svg)](https://github.com/Ahwxorg/LibreY/actions/workflows/docker-image.yml)

 > WiLYSearch is a fork of LibreY, which is a fork of LibreX, a framework-less and javascript-free privacy respecting meta search engine, made by [hnhx](https://github.com/hnhx).
-LibreY changed some features like automatic redirection.
+LibreY changed some features like automatic redirection, which is carried over in this.
 The original code is written by [hnhx and contributors](https://github.com/hnhx/LibreX/contributors)

 <p align="center">
   <img src="https://user-images.githubusercontent.com/49120638/215327189-76c54dec-8b19-4faf-8c39-29a61aa3b143.png" width="400">